Zuinig of the environment.

 Together with IDH-Trade, a sustainable trade initiative, we have conducted an environmental audit at a denim factory in Pakistan.
 This audit revealed which water and energy-saving measures the factory can take, like for example insulation, boiler leaks and energy-saving lighting.
 The good thing about an energy audit is that, in addition to a positive impact on the environment, it also has a cost-saving effect.
 In 2021 we want to ask all our suppliers in Pakistan to undergo this audit.

 Below is the denim manufacturer's feedback on the audit

 In my opinion it was good exercise though I have not yet compared the financial benefits and exact energy savings but I can say it is beneficial as it gave me a sense of security as well since professional team was conducting audit and I got a detailed report of all the departments Electrical Load analysis and energy losses, we implemented all corrective plans they suggested.

 The manufacture of our products depends on certain types of chemicals.
 They are used to grow raw materials, such as cotton, and to clean machines during production processes such as printing and dyeing.
 We want all substances used to make our products to be safe for people and the environment.
 That is why we have maintained a Restricted Substances List (RSL) since 2011.
 This list contains the limits set for chemicals in finished products.
 In 2019, we further expanded this list to include chemicals that may no longer be used in the production process because they are unsafe for the people who work with them or may cause damage to the environment.
 Our new Manufacturing Restricted Substances List (MRSL) can be found on our website.
-In 2020 we have focussed on building capacity and training our suppliers in the responsible use of chemicals.
+In 2020 we have focused on building capacity and training our suppliers in the responsible use of chemicals.
 An environmental guidebook was published describing topics as chemical management, water use, wastewater, energy use.
 Based on this environmental guidebook we created our own Environmental requirements document.